About New England

 Rhode Island holds the title of being the smallest state in the country.
 Despite its size, the state is full of lively neighborhoods.
 Here are our best picks of places to live in Rhode Island:

 Bristol is beautiful but expensive.
 Thanks to plentiful outdoor activities, restaurants, and stores, you’ll be kept busy all year round.
 Neighbors are described as friendly and approachable.
-Bristol has a university in the area too.
+Bristol also has Roger Williams University, a private liberal arts institution.

 With an appealing mix of both city and town living, Cranston is in close proximity to the beach and the forests.
 It’s also a close journey to the historic Pawtuxet Village, perfect for those wanting a taste of indigenous culture.
 The culinary scene is great for foodies, as Cranston has a large variety of seafood restaurants in the suburb.
 Summer can be spent on one of the many beaches, which offer water sports activities like kayaking, paddle-boarding, and surfing.